 About once every 19 years, February has no full moon at all.

 Moreover, in 7 out of every 19 years, two full moons will fall in the same calendar month.
+And in a year where February has no full moon at all, like in the year 2018, you can actually have two full moons in January and two full moons in March, in which case you have 8 calendar months with 2 full moons in one 19-year lunar cycle.
 The second of the month’s two full moons is popularly referred to as a Blue Moon.
 Read about the July 31, 2015 Blue Moon.

 After the spring equinox: